pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

   }
 }
 ```
 Right after saving this, ASP.NET Core starts restoring the packages.
-It would download all packages mentioned in dependencies section of above package.json.
+It will download all packages mentioned in the dependencies section of the `package.json` file.

-Sometimes in solution explorer you might see ‘Dependencies – not installed’, don’t worry this bug in tooling.
-All the npm packages are installed.
+The Visual Studio Solution Explorer might read ‘Dependencies – not installed’.
+Don’t worry; all the npm packages have been installed.
+This is simply a bug in the tooling.

-# Step 5: Add TypeScript configuration file – must for Angular 2 in ASP.NET Core using TypeScript
+# Step 5: Add the TypeScript configuration file.

-We are creating Angular 2 in ASP.NET Core starting with TypeScript, this obvious reason adds to include TypeScript Configuration file which does work of transpiling it to JavaScript, module loading, target ES5 standards.
+You must do this for Angular 2 in ASP.NET Core apps that use TypeScript.
+The TypeScript Configuration file handles [transpiling our application](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) to JavaScript, loads modules, and meets ES5 standards.

-Refer  [Getting Started with TypeScript](http://www.mithunvp.com/typescript-in-asp-net-5-using-visual-studio-2015/) if you just want beginner intro on it.
+Refer to [Getting Started with TypeScript](http://www.mithunvp.com/typescript-in-asp-net-5-using-visual-studio-2015/) if want a beginner intro on TypeScript configuration.

-Add “tsconfig.json” in the project, copy paste below configuration.
+Add `tsconfig.json` in the project, and add in the configuration below.

 > “baseUrl” ensures that TypeScript files are transpiled to JavaScript from the ‘./clientsrc‘.
 This folder is virtual directory for TypeScript